LiberatedPixelCup/LPC-list/README.md

 These games are archived and known, but are not from the original LPC jam, nor do they appear to be in active development.

 * **Arcade Paradise** ([Steam](https://store.steampowered.com/app/1388870/Arcade_Paradise/)) — Manager with several minigames, some of which use modified LPC assets.
 Paid and closed source.
 Comparatively high profile entry.
 Credits ingame still unchecked for correct attribution.

+* **Encyclopedia Hortica Botanica** ([Github](https://github.com/samuncle/hortica-botanica)) ([OGA Thread](https://opengameart.org/forumtopic/encyclopedia-hortica-botanica-a-farming-game-made-with-godot-and-lpc-assets-0)) — Open-source farming game made in the Godot engine, intended to be a showcase project for LPC.
+Worked on during 2021, but the repository seems to have been deleted without an archive.

 * **The Legendary Apple Tree** ([itch](https://nadinakitten.itch.io/the-legendary-apple-tree)) — Created for the OpenGameArt Fall Game Jam of 2023.
 Doesn't use exclusively LPC assets.